Guillermo del Toro says his future was set the first time he saw 'Frankenstein'

 Having lived in Mexico for so long, I have actually experienced [this fascination] firsthand ...
 My mother moved in circles that read the tarot and believed in magic, and I was exposed to that from an early age.
 But what we did as research, we went to a famous mentalist in England, Derren Brown, who is an incredible practitioner of the craft, more so than ever because he reveals his own tricks at the beginning of the show.
 And he says, "You will nevertheless experience these emotions, and you have to remember that this is all a trick.
 I use no allies in the audience and I'm going to do it straight.
 It's a con, but you're going to get hooked."
 And he proceeds to do the show, and he's amazing. ...
 I used to perform very modest magic and social circumstances, but [filmmaker] Alfonso Cuarón is such a tough audience that he destroyed my self-confidence.

-On some of the principals he learned through his research with psychics
+On some of the principles he learned through his research with psychics

 There are certain devices that come with the psychic craft. ...
 You find what [people] need the most or what they fear the most and hook them through that.